! END: CSS -->Skip to Main Content

 In the wake of the "Sustainability Vision for Emory" report and its subsequent adoption by the university, Emory formed the Office of Sustainability Initiatives (OSI), appointed to oversee sustainability issues across Emory.
-Its first director, Ciannat Howett, was appointed in 2006 and remains in that position as of summer 2019.
+Its first director, Ciannat Howett, was appointed in 2006.

 One can live in a place as a visitor or one can choose to become an inhabitant - Gary Snyder